ANIML SC 2507RW - Comparative Animal Anatomy & Physiology IIB

 - Assessment must maintain academic standards.

-Students will prepare a small practical report based on the haematology practical.
+Students will prepare a small practical report based on the exercise physiology practical.
 Class data will be collected and collated for the report.

 Quizzes (10% of the total grade)

 Students will complete a total of 4 quizzes worth 2.5% each over the course of semester.
-The quizzes are taken online (CANVAS) and will be based on a particular topic recently completed in lectures.
+The quizzes will occur in the lecture time and be based on a particular topic recently completed in lectures.
 Students will be able to assess their understanding of the lecture material through their performance in the quizzes over the semester.

 Students will complete a 3 hour final exam.